nanoporetech/flappie/README.md

 ## Licence and Copyright
 (c) 2018 Oxford Nanopore Technologies Ltd.

-Flappie is distributed under the terms of the Oxford Nanopore Technologies Developer licence.
+Flappie is distributed under the terms of the Oxford Nanopore Technologies, Ltd.
+License, v.
+1.0.
+If a copy of the License was not distributed with this file, You can obtain one at http://nanoporetech.com

 The vectorised math functions used by Flappie [src/sse_mathfun.h](src/sse_mathfun.h) are from